ngocdaothanh/java-devbox/tut/10.file-io/README.md

 from a number to a character in the language, and vice versa;
 that means it's 1:1 mapping.
+=> A charset is for mapping a binary file into a text file, and vice versa.

 Most 2 popular charsets:
 - ASCII